Garry Davis: Advocacy for world government

-Davis founded the International Registry of World Citizens in Paris in January 1949, which registered over 750,000 individuals.
+Davis founded the International Registry of World Citizens in Paris in January 1949, registering over 750,000 individuals.
 On September 4, 1953, Davis formed an organisation, the World Government of World Citizens, with the stated aim of furthering fundamental human rights.

 He additionally formed the World Service Authority in 1954 as the government's executive and administrative agency, which issues its own fantasy passports – along with fantasy birth and other certificates – to customers.
-Davis first used his World Passport on a trip to India in 1956, and was allegedly admitted into some countries using it.
+Davis first used his World Passport on a trip to India in 1956 and was allegedly admitted into some countries using it.

-Davis ran for mayor in Washington, D.C. in 1986 as the candidate of the "World Citizen Party" receiving 585 votes.
-He also declared himself as the World Citizen Party candidate for the 1988 US presidential election.
+Davis ran for mayor in Washington, D.C., in 1986 as the "World Citizen Party" candidate, receiving 585 votes.
+He also declared himself the World Citizen Party candidate for the 1988 US presidential election.
 Davis published multiple books in favor of his cause of world citizenship.

 At the 1992 Earth Summit in Rio de Janeiro, Davis issued and disbursed a world currency based on kilowatt-hours of solar power produced, an idea proposed by Buckminster Fuller.
 These "kilowatt dollars" were the earliest documented emissions reduction currency.

 In March 2012, at age 90, Davis began broadcasting a weekly radio show, "World Citizen Radio", on the Global Radio Alliance.